alvsanand/apify-your-infra-with-crossplane/docs/implement-gitops.md

 cd acw-crossplane-with-argocd
 ```

-### Add Crossplane files
+### 1.2.
+Add Crossplane resources

-Now, we have to create the Crosplanes files but for now we will not commit them.
+Next, we have to add the yaml files containing the Crossplain resources.
+However, we will not push the changes to the repository.

-!!! note
+!!! tip
     In this case, we have to add ```argocd.argoproj.io/sync-wave``` and ```argocd.argoproj.io/sync-options``` annotations that will indicate ArgoCD the order of execution so claim must execute only after XD resources are created.
 See [Sync Phases and Waves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) and [Skip Dry Run for new custom resources types](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#skip-dry-run-for-new-custom-resources-types) for more information.

 - Create a ```CompositeResourceDefinition``` file.